IBM/CodeEngine/content/posts/deploy-from-bob/index.md

 **Ask Bob**:
 ```
-"Show me how to run a batch job on Code Engine"
+Show me how to run a batch job on Code Engine
 ```

 ### 5. Configure Event-Driven Workloads